xrisaD/NetworkProgrammingAssignments/assignment3/README.md

 # Quiz - Web Application
-A quiz with the tomcat application server.
+A quiz with the Tomcat application server.
 The design follows the MVC design pattern.